RazeLighter777/sirenhead/README.md

 # Scope
 This RPG project is meant to be a base game that is highly extensible by dynamically loaded plugins.
 It runs in a terminal but will support tilesets in the future.
 # Current build
-0.0.1 - DEV build.
-No functional gameplay get, but the pieces are there.
-Next version will bring basic character movement.
+0.0.2 - DEV build.
+Generates a world you can walk around in.
+Your character is the @ symbol.
+Pick up the rock labeled E by pressing g.
 # Features
 - Support for infinite open worlds as well as predesigned levels.
 - Controller support.